madebr/rec2/CONTRIBUTING.md

   2. In later commits, implement these functions.
 - Pay attention to the x86 call convention of functions:
   `cdecl`, `fastcall` and `stdcall` are used in 99.9% of cases
+- The Carmageddon 2 is baded on Carmageddon 1.
+So a lot of code is shared between these games.
+See [DethRace](https://github.com/dethrace-labs/dethrace) for inspiration.

 ## Various